 3. NPS (Net Promoter Score)

-NPS is considered as one of the most important growth indicators.
-It is important to send out quarterly surveys to your customers and analyse their responses.
+NPS is considered one of the most important growth indicators.
+It is important to send out quarterly surveys to your customers and analyze their responses.
 This way you will get a clear idea of what your customers really expect from you and where you have disappointed them.

 “On a scale of 0 to 10, how likely are you to recommend our product or service to a friend or a colleague?”

 How many such survey questions have you answered as a customer yourself?
 Based on your customer’s response, they may be classified into promoters, passives, and detractors.
 Detractors are dangerous for business and they can influence people negatively, so you better get into their good books fast.
 Passives are neutral about you, so by demonstrating added value, you can convince them to become promoters.
 Promoters are happy to advertise your business positively, so you need to make sure they stay that way.

 To understand if you are delivering the right service to customers, check the percentage of buyers who buy repeatedly from you.
 Log into your CRM or order processing software and use a simple excel pivot table to get the frequency of orders by customers.
 A strong retail business makes at least 30% of its business from repeat customers every year.

 While numbers alone can never determine the health of a business, they can surely help consolidate seemingly random data into numbers that make better sense.